germainelry/germainelry/README.md

 # Hi there 👋, I'm Germaine Luah!

 Welcome to My GitHub Profile! 👋
-I’m a chemical engineer by training, now diving into the exciting world of Machine Learning and Generative AI.

-With a passion for building impactful projects and exploring AI’s potential, I’m constantly learning, coding, and collaborating.
+I'm a chemical engineer by training, now venturing deep into the exciting world of Machine Learning and Generative AI. 🚀 With a passion for building impactful projects and exploring AI’s potential, I’m constantly learning, coding, and collaborating.
 Let’s connect, create, and push boundaries together! 🚀

 ---

 ## 🛠️ Technologies & Tools